Sean Burke: Playing career

 As a youth, Burke played in the 1980 Quebec International Pee-Wee Hockey Tournament with the St. Michael's minor ice hockey team from Toronto.

 Burke attended St. Michael's college high school and played junior B hockey for the St.Michael's Buzzers in the 1983-84 season.
 He was taken in the 3rd round of the OHL draft by the Toronto Marlboros where he would play for the next two seasons.

-Burke was drafted by the New Jersey Devils in the second round of the 1985 NHL Entry Draft.
+Burke was drafted by the New Jersey Devils in the second round of the 1985 NHL entry draft.
 He earned national attention from his international play, backstopping the Canada men's national junior ice hockey team to a silver medal in the 1986 World Junior Ice Hockey Championships and a fourth-place finish for the men's national team at the 1988 Winter Olympics in Calgary.

 Burke transitioned directly from Canada's Olympics national team to the Devils.
 He started 11 games for the Devils in the 1987–88 season, including an overtime victory against the Chicago Blackhawks on the final night of the season that qualified the Devils for their first Stanley Cup playoff series.

 Dubbed a "rookie sensation", Burke helped the Devils go on a strong playoff run, defeating the division-leader New York Islanders in the first round in six games and then the Washington Capitals in seven games.
-The Devils were one game away from the Stanley Cup Finals but lost in Game 7 of the Wales Conference Finals to the Boston Bruins.
+The Devils were one game away from the Stanley Cup Final but lost in game 7 of the Wales Conference Finals to the Boston Bruins.
 Burke's play was widely heralded, with The Hockey Digest stating, "Burke is now the franchise for the Devils, and to whatever heights he rises, the Devils will rise with him," and in December 1988, Burke became the first Devil to appear on its cover.